Penis Burning: 8 Causes & How to Treat It

-Penis burning is usually due to inflammation of the glans, also known as balanitis.
-Although in most cases this condition is the result of a mild allergic reaction or friction from underwear, there are situations in which inflammation of the glans can be a sign of a more serious problem, like an infection or a sexually transmitted infection (STI).
+Penis burning is usually caused by inflammation of the glans, also known as balanitis.
+Although balanitis is usually the result of a mild allergic reaction or friction from underwear, there are situations in which inflammation of the glans can be a sign of a more serious problem, like a fungal infection or a sexually transmitted infection (STI).

-Because there are several causes for penis burning, and therefore it’s important to see your family doctor or urologist.
+Penis burning can be related to several causes, all which have different treamtnet approach.
+This is why it’s important to see your family doctor or urologist.
 You should particularly get assessed if the burning happens frequently, if you have other symptoms, or if the burning lasts for over a week.

 Imagem ilustrativa número 1